bonrita/symfony_validator_translator/README.md

 msgid "This is not a valid International Bank Account Number (IBAN)."
 msgstr "Dit is geen valid IBAN nummer"
 ```
+Now the error message that will be shown will be coming from your custom module.
+To revert back to the symfony translation, just delete the custom translation, update the Drupal translations
+and you will then see the Symfony translations.

 ### Known problems
 There modules that will make your application break once you enable this module.